 - In a small bowl, mix together the peanut butter, powdered sweetener, melted butter, and sea salt.
 Add more melted butter to thin and coconut flour to thicken, one teaspoon at a time, if needed to reach the desired consistency.
 The filling shouldn't be crazy thick - slightly soft and runny is fine. 😍 Set aside.

-- Place the chocolate chips and coconut oil in a microwaveable-safe bowl.
+- Place the chocolate chips and coconut oil or butter in a microwaveable-safe bowl.
 Heat for 30 seconds then stir.
 Continue heating in 30-second intervals, stirring well between each interval, until chocolate chips are completely melted.

-- Place 1 tsp. of the chocolate mixture into each mini muffin cup.
+- Place 1 teaspoon of the chocolate mixture into each mini muffin cup.

 - Evenly divide the filling between the muffin cups, around ½ - ¾ teaspoon per cup.

-- Top with an additional 1 tsp. of chocolate mixture.
+- Top with an additional 1 teaspoon of chocolate mixture.

 - Place in the refrigerator until set, one to two hours.

 - If you prefer not to use a microwave, heat chocolate chips and coconut oil in a heatproof bowl over a bowl of boiling water, being careful that the bottom of the bowl doesn't touch the water.
 Stir continuously until melted.

 - For Paleo, replace the powdered sweetener with honey and omit the butter.
 The filling will be slightly softer.
 If too soft, add up to 2 tablespoon coconut flour.

 - Be sure to use high-quality chocolate chips, as they will define the taste.

 - For the powdered sweetener, I recommend using powdered allulose or a powdered monk fruit/allulose blend.
 Erythritol-based sweeteners will work but may result in a slightly grainy filling.
 Also, if using pure allulose, it's only 70% as other sweeteners so you may need to add an additional tablespoon or two.

 - If you prefer to use cocoa powder instead of chocolate chips, use chocolate coating #2 from my chocolate macadamia cups recipe in place of the chocolate coating above.

 - As a special gift to my readers, I've teamed up with BESTI to give you guys 10% off!!
 Simply use the code "CRAVEABLE" at checkout.